Russia's Bolshoi Theatre set for grand reopening

 The Bolshoi had world-class acoustics before the Communist era, when sound-reflecting gold was scraped off and stolen and the hollow cylinder underneath the orchestra, thought to be impractical, was filled with cement.

-"This pushed the theater below 50th position in the world opera house rankings.
-Now we've returned the theater its original 19th-century acoustics," said Mikhail Sidorov, a spokesperson for Summa, the company in charge of the renovation since 2009.
+"This pushed the theatre below 50th position in the world opera house rankings.
+Now we've returned the theatre its original 19th century acoustics," said Mikhail Sidorov, a spokesperson for Summa, the company in charge of the renovation since 2009.

 Even two of the nearest stations of Moscow's sprawling metro will be soundproofed.